-- A parent/carer requesting leave of absence during term time should make the application in writing at least two weeks in advance - School may invite the parent/carer into school to discuss the reasons for the application and the impact the absence may have on the child's education - The school will reply to all applications .
-All replies will be signed and dated by the Head-teacher/Acting Head. - If leave is not granted, the reason for not authorising a request will be clearly stated, explaining why exceptional circumstances have not been met, in addition to the possible consequences of disregarding the refusal to grant absence. i.e. a request to the Local Authority to issue a Penalty notice.
-All replies should be signed and dated by the Headteacher/Acting Head
+• A parent/carer requesting leave of absence during term time should make the application in writing at least two weeks in advance

+• School may invite the parent/carer to discuss the reasons for the application and the impact the absence may have on the child's education

+• The school will reply to all applications.
+All replies will be signed and dated by the Headteacher.

+• If leave is not granted, the reason for not authorising a request will be clearly stated, explaining why exceptional circumstances have not been met, in addition to the possible consequences of disregarding the refusal to grant absence. i.e. a request to the Local Authority to issue a Penalty notice.
+All replies should be signed and dated by the Headteacher.

-- If leave is granted, the length of authorised absence will be clearly stated including the date the child is expected to return to school including possible consequences if the child fails to return on that date.
-All replies will be signed and dated by the Headteacher. - If a parent /carer remove their child from school without requesting leave of absence or without authorisation from the Head Teacher AND the Head Teacher wishes the Local Authority to issue a Penalty Notice; the parent will be informed in writing that a request to the Local authority to issue a Penalty Notice is being made.
+• If leave is granted, the length of authorised absence will be clearly stated including the date the child is expected to return to school including possible consequences if the child fails to return on that date.
+All replies will be signed and dated by the Headteacher.

+• If a parent /carer removes their child from school without requesting leave of absence or without authorisation from the Headteacher AND the Headteacher wishes the Local Authority to issue a Penalty Notice; the parent will be informed in writing that a request to the Local authority to issue a Penalty Notice is being made.